KoderDojo/go/timeline/log.md

 # Log

+## August 18, 2017

+Day 30 - Learned to create an RPC Service in Go and connect to it using TCP and HTTP.

 ## August 17, 2017

 Day 29 - Pushed my Todos WebAPI to Heroku and also used Postgres to store the tasks.
 Lots of learning and coding but nothing pushed to GitHub.